 CBSE Class 10 Social Science Revised Syllabus 2020-2021

 Social Science refers to the scientific study of human society and social relationships also the study of how societies, governments, businesses, households, and individuals allocate their scarce resources.

 CBSE Class 10 syllabus of Social Science covers all the important topics and sub-topics related to the subject.
-The syllabus is framed as per the guidelines of the CBSE board.
-It provides detailed information about the course framework, mark allocation, time duration, as well as projects, assignments, and recommended textbooks.
+The syllabus has been designed in accordance with the CBSE board’s guidelines, and it includes comprehensive information about the course framework, mark allocation, time duration, as well as projects, assignments, and recommended textbooks.
 Any revisions made will aim to maintain the syllabus’s essential components.

 The students should refer to the Class 10 social science current syllabus to score good marks in their exams.

 CBSE Board Social Science subject for the academic year 2020-2021.